-When we develop software, we need to have to learn to code but only learning to code, we can’t develop software in a systematic and professional way because coding/programming is a part of software development.
-To develop software, we have to follow many other steps includes Planning, requirements gathering, design documents, coding and programming, testing, and maintenance.
+When we want to develop software, we need to learn a programing language so we can write code but only learn a programming language, we can’t just develop software in a systematic and professional way because coding/programming is only a part of software development.
+To develop software, we have to follow many other steps including Planning, requirements gathering, design documents, coding and programming, testing, and maintenance.

 Let’s an example of building life cycle,

 - First customer comes to you for developing a building (like school, college, home, shopping mall, etc.) then what do we do?

 - We can’t just develop a building because if we don’t know what our customer wants then how can we develop any building.

 - So first we talk to the customer and collect the requirements from the customer.

 - After that, we create a building design means architecture or blueprint on paper or on a computer.

 - Then we develop the building through builders.